eurisko-us/eurisko-us.github.io/_posts/2021-02-21-9-months-into-our-first-cohort.md

 <h2>Space Empires</h2>

 The Space Empires game is incredibly complicated, which is in part why we chose it as the "big project" for the class.
-It's provided the students with extensive practice planning, writing, and debugging code that's spread over multiple folders and files.
+It's provided the students with extensive practice planning, writing, and debugging code that's spread over multiple directories and files.
 The <a class="body" href="http://www.gmtgames.com/spaceemp/SE-Rules-4B.pdf" target="_blank">rule book</a> is incredibly dense, but here is the gist of how the game works:

 <ul>
 <li>There are 2 players on a grid.
 Each player starts with a "home colony" and some initial ships, and their goal is to destroy the opponent's home colony by sending ships to attack it.</li>